 - Yogurt pretzels

 - Fruit leather

-- Homemade cookie or muffin
+- Homemade cookie

 I hope these ideas help you pack nutritious and delicious lunches that your kids will love.
 If you have any fun ideas, please share in the comments!